YOUR BOOK PROPOSAL

 By the end of the program:

-Your time between calls is devoted to writing and research.
+Your time between calls is devoted to working on your proposal-in-progress.

-With each agreed-upon submission deadline, you send your working document to me and I return it with editorial feedback, using Microsoft Word.
+At each submission deadline, you'll send your working document to me and I'll return it with editorial feedback, using Microsoft Word.
 (I provide my feedback using 'track changes'.
 You must have a working knowledge of this.)